munificent/craftinginterpreters/book/strings.md

 1. Each string requires two separate dynamic allocations -- one for the ObjString and a second for the character array.
 Accessing the characters from a value requires two pointer indirections, which can be bad for performance.

-    A more efficient solution relies on a technique called "[flexible array members][]".
+A more efficient solution relies on a technique called **[flexible array members][]**.
 Use that to store the ObjString and its character array in a single contiguous allocation.

 2. When we create the ObjString for each string literal, we copy the characters